ericlaurits/personal-site/_services/professional-development.md

 weight: 1
 ---

 Providing opportunities for teacher growth is vital for any school ecosystem.
-Professional development is most effective when it is driven by teacher agency, relevant and timely, and alignes with the values of your school.
+Professional development is most effective when it is driven by teacher agency, relevant and timely, and aligns with the values of your school.

 ![Accounting Services](/images/austin-distel-nGc5RT2HmF0-unsplash.jpg)

-# Objectives
+# Teacher Language

 Financial accounting and financial reporting are often used as synonyms.